Here are some ideas for writing and delivering a eulogy.

 Families Deal with Death "Most Satisfying Work" for Funeral Celebrant.

-Co-operative Funeralcare in the U.K. This guide, entitled Well Chosen
+eulogy has been created by Co-operative Funeralcare in the U.K. This

-Words, is available for free download in pdf format.
+Chosen Words, is available for free download in PDF format.
 This

 booklet has several sections on preparing a eulogy: gathering

-thoughts about the deceased and the anticipated audience; organizing
+your thoughts about the deceased and the anticipated audience;

-your ideas into a eulogy; and suggestions for eulogy public
+organizing and writing your ideas into a eulogy; and suggestions

-us leads a life of special interest and value, and that each of us is
+each of us leads a life of special interest and value, and that each of

 "Eulogies are the most moving kind of speech,"